superfly/docs/flyctl/cmd/flyctl_postgres_detach.md

   -a, --app string            Application name
   -c, --config string         Path to application configuration file -h, --help                  help for detach
-      --postgres-app string   Name of the postgres app to detach
 ~~~

 ## Global Options